kharing/ruby_tuesdays/2015-09-08/README.md

 ### Rules:

 - Create a program that has a dictionary of words.
-- The user is asked to translate a random word of this dictionary.
-The program outputs feedback if the user is right or wrong.
+The user is asked to translate a random word of this dictionary.
+The program outputs feedback if the user is right or wrong. (see dictionary_01.rb)
-- Extend the program so that it iterates through the whole dictionary.
+- Extend the program so that it iterates through the whole dictionary. (see dictionary_02.rb)

 ### Bonus:

-- The program gives feedback about the number of correct items.
+- The program gives feedback about the number of correct items. (see dictionary_03.rb)
-- The user can repeat 3 times in case she is wrong.
+- The user can repeat 3 times in case she is wrong. (see dictionary_04.rb)
-- The user can skip to the next question.
+- The user can skip to the next question. (see dictionary_05.rb)

 ### Advanced:

-- The user can switch between two modes:
+- The user can switch between two modes (see dictionary_06.rb):
   - entering new words
   - reviewing words